nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/experience/2012-02-biotechnology-engineer.md

 ---
 ## Description

-Successfully optimised the measurement parameters of highly strategic equipment for Sanofi Pasteur, in a laboratory of marketed products' immunochemical controls.
+Optimised the measurement parameters of highly strategic equipment for Sanofi Pasteur.
 It was attempted many times before, for several years, with no success.

-his project took place in a high-stakes context for Sanofi Pasteur.
+This project took place in a high-stakes context for Sanofi Pasteur.

 **Achievements**
-- • Defined and planned the optimisation strategy using an experimental design (Taguchi).
-Performed measurements, analysed the results and set up optimised parameters.
+- • Designed, planned and implemented the optimisation strategy using an experimental design (Taguchi).

 - • Defined and planned the qualification strategy in collaboration with several departments.
 - • Successfully led the equipment's qualification.
 As a result, the equipment has been used in production to replace the obsolete one that was jeopardising the entire production chain.